Aurora

 Alternative leadership development programmes are available: UoE Leadership and Management Programmes

-There will are 6 regional cohorts available across the UK and Ireland:
+There are 6 regional cohorts available across the UK and Ireland beginning with the Scotland cohort in October:

 Document

 Cohorts are run virtually on ZOOM with the exception of the final in person Your Future in HE event which is held centrally within each region.
-The Scotland in person event will be held at the Sheraton Hotel on Friday 16th January 2026.
+The Scotland in person event will be held at a venue to be confirmed in Edinburgh ( previously The Sheraton) on Friday 12th March 2027.

 We often fill our places on the Scotland cohort so encourage delegates to consider registering for one of the other regions.
 This can also broaden networking opportunities beyond peers in Scotland as UoE delegates make up around 1 in 4 delegates on the Scottish cohort.
 This has resulted in UoE colleagues being allocated to group discussions with other UoE colleagues in the past.